gavin17s/strawberryShortBread/README.md

 # strawberryShortBread
-A repository to store small misc. programs I create.
+A repository to store small misc. programs and some university assignments/projects I create.